sts10/tidy/readme.markdown

 ## Usage examples

-- `tidy --output new_list.txt word_list1.txt word_list2.txt` Combines the word lists in `word_list1.txt` and `word_list2.txt`, removing whitespace and duplicate words into one list.
+- `tidy --output new_list.txt word_list1.txt word_list2.txt` Combines the word lists in `word_list1.txt` and `word_list2.txt`, removing whitespace, empty lines, and duplicate words into one list.
 It sorts this list alphabetically, and then prints this new, combined list to the specified output location, in this case: `new_list.txt`.

-- `tidy -l -o new_list.txt inputted_word_list.txt` Removes whitespace and duplicate words from `inputted_word_list.txt`.
-Due tot he `-l` flag, it makes all the words lowercase.
+- `tidy -l -o new_list.txt inputted_word_list.txt` Removes whitespace, empty lines, and duplicate words from `inputted_word_list.txt`.
+Due to the `-l` flag, it makes all the words lowercase.
 It sorts this list alphabetically and removes duplicates once again.
 It then prints this new list to the specified output location, in this case: `new_list.txt`.

 - `tidy -lp -o new_list.txt inputted_word_list.txt` Same as above, but the added `-p` flag removes prefix words from the list.
 See below for more on prefix words.

-Empty lines are also always removed.

 ## Installation